vanus-labs/vanus-connect/connectors/source-kafka/README.md

 ## Overview

-The Kafka Source is a [Vanus Connector][vc] which aims to consume Kafka messages from topics and convert to CloudEvents then deliver them to the target URL.
+The Kafka Source is a [Vanus Connector][vc] which aims to consume Kafka messages from topics and converts to CloudEvents then deliver them to the target URL.

 For example, if an original message looks like: